Fellowship Church of Winter Springs

 By Fellowship Church

-Transferable Truths - Adult Bible StudySUNDAYS 9:15 – 10:15 AM – BUILDING 2
+First Day Bible ClassSUNDAYS 9:15 – 10:15 AM – BUILDING 2

 Join us every Sunday at 9:15 a.m. for an adult Bible class taught in our education building.
 The material has been designed to aid the believer and provides a foundation for a better [Read more…]

-Tagged With: Bible Study, Foundational Truths, Teaching
+Tagged With: Bible Study, First Day of the Week, Foundational Truths, Teaching

 By Ken Garrison, B.S., M.S., Th.M.